Ex-Goldman recruit drives HSBC's investment banking ambitions

 Former Goldman Sachs banker Matthew Westerman, who took over as head of the Global Banking division in May, has made sweeping changes in the drive to steal market share in a business area where HSBC lags most of its major peers.

-The London-based lender wants to capitalize on the waning fortunes of its German and Swiss competitors Deutsche Bank (DBKGn.DE), Credit Suisse (CSGN.S) and UBS (UBSG.S).
+The London-based lender wants to capitalise on the waning fortunes of its German and Swiss competitors Deutsche Bank, Credit Suisse and UBS.
 HSBC, which traditionally promotes senior staff internally, hinted at these ambitions in announcing in February that it had recruited Westerman under a restructuring exercise.

 "This is our opportunity, a real opportunity to gain significant market share," Samir Assaf, head of Global Banking and Markets, wrote in a memo to staff.